KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exception that is thrown when an operation on a workflow instance is not valid because the instance has completed.

-    throw [System.Activities.WorkflowApplicationCompletedException]::New("an operation on a workflow instance is not valid because the instance has completed.")
+    throw [System.Activities.WorkflowApplicationCompletedException]::New('an operation on a workflow instance is not valid because the instance has completed.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Activities.WorkflowApplicationCompletedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Activities.WorkflowApplicationCompletedException.aspx)